BatchClayderman/edge-of-stability/README.md

 Run `autoTest.py` to start testing automatically.
 This will walk through all the parameters and draw the related figures for the manuscript.

+If you want to generate the malicious image datasets again, please run `cifar10-to-png.py` and `addMalicious.py` accordingly.

 Line 60 of ``gd.py`` is modified to automatically break down inf or nan.

 This repository is forked from [https://github.com/locuslab/edge-of-stability](https://github.com/locuslab/edge-of-stability).